jbmagination/jbmagination/info/MINECRAFT.md

 - Minecraft: Java Edition
 - Minecraft: Pocket Edition (pre-Bedrock Edition for mobile)
 - Minecraft: Wii U Edition (Legacy Console Edition)
+- Minecraft: New Nintendo 3DS Edition
+   - Mojang considers this Legacy Console Edition, but I disagree (as does the Minecraft wiki) because it's not made by 4J Studios
 - Minecraft: PlayStation®3 Edition (Legacy Console Edition)
 - Minecraft Story Mode - A Telltale Games Series (also referred to as Minecraft Story Mode Season 1)
 - Minecraft (also referred to as Minecraft: Bedrock Edition)